 Classic Swiss Fondue

-- 2 cups high quality Gruyere cheese shredded
+- 2 cups high quality Gruyere cheese, freshly grated see recipe note

-- 2 cups high quality Emmentaler cheese shredded
+- 2 cups high quality Emmentaler, freshly grated see recipe note

 - 4 teaspoons cornstarch